NSO-developer/nso-gitbook/huawei-nce/README.md

 # 5. Built in live-status actions
 ---------------------------------

-  The huawei-nce NED contains lots of actions, for both IP-services-feature and DWDM-feature.
+  The huawei-nce NED contains lots of actions for IP-services-feature and DWDM-feature.

   Examples:
   1. fetching operational platform-data for IP-services-feature